-Here is another way to look at existing homes sales - monthly, Not Seasonally Adjusted (NSA):
+Here is another way to look at existing homes sales - Not Seasonally Adjusted:

 Click on graph for larger image in new window.

-This graph shows NSA monthly existing home sales for 2005 through 2008.
-Sales were slightly lower in October 2008 than in October 2007 - after the first year-over-year increase in September 2008 since November 2005.
+This graph shows Not Seasonally Adjusted (NSA) existing home sales for 2005 through 2008.
+Sales were higher in September 2008 than in September 2007 - the first time the year-over-year sales have increased since November 2005.

-There have been 4.23 million sales so far in 2008, and sales are currently on pace for just over 4.9 million total this year - the lowest annual sales since 1997.
+There have been 3.82 million sales so far in 2008, and sales are currently on pace for about 4.9 million total this year - the lowest annual sales since 1997.